Doctor of Pharmacy

 Doctor of Pharmacy Minimum Pre-Pharmacy Course Requirements

 A minimum of 57 credit hours of pre-professional, college level coursework, including the specified requirements listed below, must be successfully completed, with a grade of C- or higher, prior to the fall of the entering class year of the professional pharmacy program of study.
 Applicants should note that admission is competitive and that meeting the minimum requirements is not a guarantee of admission.
+Applicants are encouraged to contact the Pharmacy Student Affairs Office to discuss the strength of their application.

 Equivalent, pre-pharmacy courses must be completed at UMKC or any regionally accredited college or university.
 Applicants should contact the UMKC Pharmacy Office of Student Affairs to ensure proper course equivalents have been met.
 Second year college pre-pharmacy courses, listed below, must be successfully completed within five years prior to admission entry date.
 Applicants with elective space during their pre-pharmacy preparation should consider courses that shape their understanding of the human condition.
 Courses in psychology, sociology, ethics, health sciences, and anthropology, will assist a student in assuming their role in caring for people.
 Completion of additional communication studies courses is also encouraged.